- January 19, 1985

-He was born on 19th of January 1985 in Buenos Aires and as a boy raced karts with a considerable success.
+He was born on January 19, 1985, in Buenos Aires and as a boy raced karts with a considerable success.
 In 2000, Esteban became Formula Renault Argentina champion and in the following years competed in various Formula Renault Series.

 In 2001, Guerrieri moved to Formula Renault 2000 Eurocup but he failed to settle in the new environment and finished 10th overall after he failed to finish half of the races.
 In the following year, he raced in Formula Renault Germany with Jenzer Motorsport and did a fine job.
 The Argentian driver won 4 out of 14 races before finishing 3rd in the championship.